Masahiro Nakai

-Masahiro Nakai (中居 正広, Nakai Masahiro) is a Japanese television host, actor, news presenter, radio personality.
-He was the leader of the now defunct boy band SMAP, which had been the best-selling boy band in Asia.
+Masahiro Nakai (中居 正広, Nakai Masahiro) is a Japanese former television personality, actor, radio personality, and singer.
+He debuted as the leader of the boy band SMAP, which had been the best-selling boy band in Asia.
 While working as a member of a boy band, he worked extensively as a television presenter, hosting many of his own talk shows, variety shows, music shows, news programs, and several Olympic games as a sportscaster.
-His conversational method and technique has been critically praised, establishing himself as one of the most well-respected, iconic hosts in the Japanese entertainment industry.
-He is the host of six weekly television programs and one radio program.

-Since his first major role in the drama television series, Aji Ichimonme (1995), he has had a successful acting career, both in television and film.
-He has starred in many high-rated television series such as, Densetsu no Kyoushi (2000), Shiroi Kage (2001), Suna no Utsuwa (2004), and Ataru (2012), and a blockbuster film, Watashi wa Kai ni Naritai (2008).

 He is credited for changing the Japanese entertainment industry, becoming the first non-comedian celebrity to have a career as a television host and expanding the capacity of a boy band.
 He is one of the wealthiest and highest-paid celebrities in Japan, identified as the highest tax payer in the Japanese entertainment industry by the Japanese National Tax Bureau in 2003.

+In December 2024 reports surfaced in Japanese tabloids that Nakai sexually assaulted a woman in her twenties in June 2023.
+Despite Nakai issuing an apology the following month, many of his TV and radio programs were suspended, cancelled, or removed Nakai as a presenter following the withdrawal of numerous sponsors.
+Nakai subsequently announced his retirement on January 23, 2025.

 Early life

-Nakai was born in Kugenuma, Fujisawa, Kanagawa as the youngest of three brothers.
-He is a big fan of baseball.

-In March 2017, he was rumored to be in a relationship with Maika Takeda, a 32-year-old choreographer by the tabloid, Josei Seven.
+Nakai was born in Fujisawa City, Kanagawa Prefecture.
+He is the youngest of three boys.
+As a child, he lived in poverty in a small two-room house with a family of five, and sometimes lacked food.
+Nakai had dreamed to become a professional baseball player and was a member of a youth baseball team.
+However, he gave up that dream when he was diagnosed with Little League elbow in the fifth grade of elementary school.